Jon Glynn Obituary - Spooner, WI | Legacy Remembers

-Jon Glynn's passing at the age of 59 on Friday, November 27, 2020 has been publicly announced by Spooner Funeral Home in Spooner, WI .
+Jon Glynn's passing at the age of 59 on Friday, November 27, 2020 has been publicly announced by Bratley Funeral Service - Hayward in Hayward, WI .

 Legacy invites you to offer condolences and share memories of Jon in the Guest Book below.